Frequently Asked Questions

 Alternatively, use our contact form to send us a message and we'll get back to you.

 This depends upon the time of the season.
 We book up quickly for Christmas week, Family Day/Valentines weekend, and Easter, so you should call at least a couple of weeks ahead.
-We do not take a deposit unless your group is 4 sleds or more, so you can book as early as you want.
+We do not take a deposit unless your group requires more than 2 sleds, so you can book as early as you want.
 We do take last minute (even same day) bookings, so don’t think it is not worth calling!

 This depends on the weather conditions.
 Typically we run our tours from December to mid April.